-We’ve all been there—whether you were a pre-COVID-19 gym rat or once made an optimistic New Year’s resolution, the time has come to cut the cord with your gym.
-So, you took the necessary steps, sent in all the required paperwork, and now you’ve found out that they’re still charging you.
+Sometimes, it's time to cut the cord with your gym.
+Maybe you took the necessary steps and sent in all the required paperwork, but you just found out it's still charging you.

 Cancel Your Gym Membership in Person if Possible

-But let’s say that you’re simply sick of the gym and want to cancel immediately.
-Regardless of which gym you frequent, it is almost always better to go visit in-person to cancel.
-While the face-to-face contact can be uncomfortable, it could humanize you to the manager (or whoever is responsible for cancellations) and possibly lend a sympathetic ear to your cause.
+If you want to cancel your gym membership immediately, it is almost always best to go visit in person.
+While the face-to-face contact can be awkward, it could humanize you to the manager—or whoever is responsible for cancellations—and they could possibly lend a sympathetic ear to your cause.

 If you aren’t able to visit in person, most gyms use a specific cancellation form that you must mail to a designated address.
 Even if it isn’t required, you should send it via certified mail and make sure to require a signature upon delivery.

 Always keep a copy of your documents for your records.
 You’ll need these to create a paper trail.

 The same goes even if you already thought you canceled.
 Head in to talk to someone, or reach out to the gym via e-mail if possible.
 Get names, and keep records.
 Some gyms just require advance notice, while others will charge you a cancellation fee.